Before the Bell: Five things every investor needs to know

 Commodities

-Brent crude topped $55 (U.S.) early Monday in the wake of a shutdown of Libya’s largest oilfield and continued concerns about the geopolitical situation in Syria.
+Brent crude edged toward $56 (U.S.) Monday in the wake of a shutdown of Libya’s largest oilfield and continued concerns about the geopolitical situation in Syria.
 On Sunday, Libya’s Sharara was shut down after a group cut off a pipeline linking it to an oil terminal.
 U.S. crude edged above $52 in the early going.
 In Canada this week, the two-day Canadian Association of Petroleum Producers Scotiabank investment symposium kicks off in Toronto on Tuesday.
 Topics up for discussion include the future of Canada’s energy industry as the U.S. sector begins to increase production.
 In other commodities, gold steadied off a five-month high and silver slipped modestly after touching its highest level since late February on Friday.
 In London, copper prices slid as the U.S. dollar found support in expectations of future Federal Reserve tightening, although tight supply helped limit the declines.

 Currencies and bonds